Mareola-Mabs/CLI-Task-Manager/README.md

 - ✅ Complete, delete, and archive tasks smoothly
 - ✅ Bulk add tasks with paired due dates in one go
 - ✅ View, search, and clear archived history
-- ✅ Intelligent duplicate detection (we skip what you already did)
 - ✅ Terminal auto-clean for minimalists
 - ✅ And yes... **help is built in**